 |Standard parts and components|

-|Unit of measures: each and piece|
+|Unit of measures: individual components|

 |Bill of materials|

-|Process manufactured items have different traits|
+|Process manufactured items have different traits:|

-|Unit of measure: weight of volume|
+|Unit of measure: weight of volume, batches|

 |Recipes and formulas|